Volunteers' Week 2021: A thank you

 It isn’t only our prison volunteers who have stepped up and adapted the way they supported Fine Cell Work this year.
 We would also like to acknowledge and thank our wonderful production, design and hub volunteers as well the team of Fine Cell Work mentors.

-Lockdown has been difficult for everyone, including the ex-prisoners engaged in our post release programme (who we refer to as apprentices).
+Lockdown has been difficult for everyone, including the prison leavers engaged in our post release programme (who we refer to as apprentices).
 In “normal” times, mentors would meet apprentices face to face in the hub and work with them to help identify, set and reach their goals of further education, training or getting into work.
 Whilst the hub was closed, and staff worked from home the mentors set up zoom accounts and held lengthy sessions with apprentices online or over the phone.
 This invaluable consistency during a time of huge change and uncertainty for our apprentices was made easier to weather by having consistent and empathetic support from their mentors, who encouraged and inspired them to carry on working towards their goals and dreams.

 “My mentor is supportive.
 It is lovely to have someone who doesn’t judge me and who I can connect with about parts of my life that do not revolve around custody.” - FCW apprentice